JeroenDeDauw/JsonDumpReader/README.md

 **JsonDumpReader** provides ways to read from and iterate through the [Wikibase](http://wikiba.se/) entities in a Wikibase Repository JSON dump.

-Works with PHP 5.6+, PHP7 and HHVM.
+Works with PHP 5.6+, including PHP7

 ## Installation